• Courses

 Google Tag Manager is a tag management solution that is a middleman between a website and marketing/analytics tools.
 You (or your developer) can install it on a website, and from that moment, you are in charge of the tracking codes (in most cases).

 Want to track a particular form and send that data to Google Analytics?
 No problem.
-Create a tag (tracking code) in Google Tag Manager and GTM will activate the tag for you.
+Create a tag (tracking code) in Google Tag Manager, and GTM will activate the tag for you.

-All you need to do is to add your tracking codes to GTM and then configure rules when they should be activated (on page load, click, form submission, etc.).
+All you need to do is add your tracking codes to GTM and then configure rules when they should be activated (on page load, click, form submission, etc.).

 If it is not clear how Google Tag Manager works, read/watch this tutorial.

-GTAG vs Google Tag Manager
+GTAG vs. Google Tag Manager

 Now that we have taken a quick look at GTAG and GTM, let’s compare them.